dvegas7/Surgical-instrument-center-detected-using-Centernet/readme/TEST.md

 The Precision-Recall curve is as crucial, if not more so, in evaluating the performance of an object detection model.
 A good object detector maintains high precision and recall even when we change the confidence threshold (the probability that a box contains an instrument).
 It means that as we find more instruments (recall increases), we shouldn't see a significant drop in precision.

-We can also assess the performance of object detectors by calculating the area under the Precision-Recall curve, known as `AUC` (Area Under the Curve). `AP` (Average Precision) is another helpful metric for comparing different detectors. `AP` is a number that tells us how well a detector performs.
+We can also assess the performance of object detectors by calculating the area under the Precision-Recall curve `p`, known as `AUC` (Area Under the Curve). `AP` (Average Precision) is another helpful metric for comparing different detectors. `AP` is a number that tells us how well a detector performs.
 In practical terms, `AP` is the average precision calculated for all possible recall values ranging from 0 to 1.
 It helps us compare detectors more easily because `AP` provides a single numerical measure of performance.

+$$ AP = \int_{0}^{1} p(r) dr $$

 To fully understand the importance of Precision-Recall and `AP` we would use [rafaelpadilla](https://github.com/rafaelpadilla) repo [Object-Detection-Metrics](https://github.com/rafaelpadilla/Object-Detection-Metrics) which provides an excellent example.